brettz9/eslint-config-ash-nazg/README.md

 - `lines-around-comment` - Irksome to me
 - `lines-between-class-members` - Don't feel any need for it
 - `max-classes-per-file` - A bit tyrannical
+- `max-depth` - Sounds good but tyrannical
 - `max-lines-per-function` - A bit tyrannical
 - `max-lines` - A bit tyrannical
 - `max-params` - Can be troublesome when one is forced to abide by some API
+- *`max-statements-per-line`* - Tyrannical when prohibiting single-line `if (...) { continue; }`; might revisit if allowed for control statements
 - `max-statements` - A bit tyrannical
 - `multiline-comment-style` - Would be nice if allowed multiline "starred-block" OR "bare-block" given some one may wish as JSDoc-style and others not
 - `newline-after-var` - Not very flexible
 - `newline-before-return` - Not very flexible
+- `newline-per-chained-call` - Not flexible in practice
 - `no-continue` - Can be convenient
+- `no-invalid-this` - Sounds good but not useful for element event handlers/jQuery
+- `no-multi-assign` - Sounds good, but can be burdensome
 - `no-negated-condition` - Is generally simpler, but it can be annoying if one wishes to get a much smaller condition body visible at the top.
 - `no-nested-ternary` - Nested ternaries can be helpful to avoid clutter of